awslabs/soci-snapshotter/docs/install.md

-# Install soci-snapshotter
+# Install the SOCI snapshotter

-This doc walks through how to install soci-snapshotter as a component managed by systemd.
+This doc walks through how to install the SOCI snapshotter as a component managed by systemd.

-The soci-snapshotter project produces 2 binaries:
+The SOCI snapshotter produces 2 binaries:

 - `soci`: the CLI tool used to build/manage SOCI indices.
 - `soci-snapshotter-grpc`: the daemon (a containerd snapshotter plugin) used for lazy loading.